Human rights abuses in Azad Kashmir

 Brad Adams, the Asia director at Human Rights Watch has said in 2006 "Although ‘azad’ means ‘free,’ the residents of Azad Kashmir are anything but free.
 The Pakistani authorities govern Azad Kashmir with strict controls on basic freedoms".
 Adams cited a law where those who opposed Pakistan's position on Kashmir were not allowed to contest regional elections, as an example of "political repression".
 The report also detailed it could not find evidence that Pakistan's security agencies were held accountable for incidents involving torture or mistreatment.

 Adams says that the problems were not "rampant" but they needed to be addressed, and that the severity of human rights issues in Indian-administered Kashmir were "much, much, much greater".
 Pakistan's Information Minister Tariq Azim Khan rejected the contents of the report and said that Azad Kashmir was free of human rights violations.

 The United Nations OHCHR reports on Kashmir document a number of human rights violations in "PaK" - "Restrictions on the rights to freedom of expression and association, impact of counter-terrorism on human rights, land rights, restrictions on the freedom of religion or belief and enforced or involuntary disappearances."

+Pakistan's official response

+In response to the Human Rights Watch report, Tariq Azim (former Information Minister) said: “This report shows that the people who wrote it had lack of knowledge, and unfortunately they painted a wrong and misleading picture about the human rights situation in Azad Kashmir,” and rejected the report by stating: "Azad Kashmir is free of human rights violations."

+In response to Pakistan's statement, Brad Adams (Asia Director, Human Rights Watch) said: “The extent and the severity of the human rights situation on the Indian side is much, much, much greater.”
+HRW clarified: “We are not saying that the problem is rampant (in Azad Kashmir),” and added: “We say that the problem needs to be addressed.”
+This acknowledges that issues exist in Azad Kashmir, but not at an extreme or widespread level.
+Pakistan often compares the situation in Azad Kashmir with Indian-administered Kashmir, which as per HRW’s own words makes the issue appear relatively smaller.